aali21/Data-Projects-Portfolio/Amazone/README.md

 ## This project is split into different parts
-- Data modelling and designing of the NoSQL schema
+- Data modelling and designing of the NoSQL schema Understanding the data requirements and how different entities relate to each other
 - Data insertion
 - Querying of the database (using